Brown Bear / Grizzly Bear Hunting

-Brown / grizzly bears vary in color from dark chocolate brown, to blond.
+Brown / grizzly bears vary in color from dark chocolate brown to blond.
 Some regional color variations occur and are highly prized, such as the so-called "Toklat" coloration; dark legs, dark face, and lighter-colored body hair.
 A "silvertip" is a bear with darker underfur and bleached out guard hairs that turn nearly white at the tips.
-Most brown / grizzly bear hunters are concerned primarily with the trophy value of the animal, however some do eat the meat as well, particularly meat from bears that have been dining on vegetation for some time.
+Most brown/grizzly bear hunters are concerned primarily with the trophy value of the animal, however, some do eat the meat as well, particularly meat from bears that have been dining on vegetation for some time.
 Meat from bears that are dining on carrion or fresh meat can be unpalatable.
-With the exception of some subsistence hunts, hunters are not required to salvage the meat of brown / grizzly bears.
-Shooting sows is not prohibited, but it is generally discouraged; ADF&G has produced a DVD instructing hunters in how to tell the difference between male and female bears.
+With the exception of some subsistence hunts, hunters are not required to salvage the meat of brown/grizzly bears.
+Shooting sows is not prohibited, but it is generally discouraged; ADF&G has produced a DVD instructing hunters on how to tell the difference between male and female bears.

 (map courtesy ADF&G)

 Brown / grizzly bears are distributed statewide.
-Bear density per square mile is highly variable, with the lowest density occuring in the Arctic, and the highest densities occurring on the Alaska Peninsula, Kodiak Island, and the ABC islands in Southeast.
-Generally densities are influenced by the availability of food in an area, with salmon providing an incentive for larger numbers of bears crowding some streams.
+Bear density per square mile is highly variable, with the lowest density occurring in the Arctic, and the highest densities occurring on the Alaska Peninsula, Kodiak Island, and the ABC islands in the Southeast.
+Generally, densities are influenced by the availability of food in an area, with salmon providing an incentive for larger numbers of bears crowding some streams.